Budapestby VisitCity Guides

 Hostel Havens

-Top-rated budget options include:
+Some great budget options we've stayed at include:

 • Onefam Budapest (rated 9.3 "Wonderful")